limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 |_http-title: DeRPnStiNK
 ```

-My usual game plan is to target the web service first whenever `nmap` tells me that `robots.txt` exists.
+My usual game plan is to target the web service first whenever `nmap` tells me `robots.txt` exists.
 Let's start with that.

 ### HTML Source

-Using `curl` and some `grep`-fu on the HTML source, I captured the first flag.
+I capture the first flag using `curl` and some `grep`-fu on the HTML source.
 Easy.

 ```
 # curl -s 192.168.10.130 | grep -P 'href=|src=|<!?--' | sed -r 's/^\s+//'